SofieThi/STH_Language/assignment_2/README.md

 ## Assignment 2 - Sentiment and NER

-The following tasks are answered:
+The script does the following:

 Using the corpus of Fake vs Real news, write some code which does the following